All Products

 Preview

 In combination with ApsaraVideo VOD configurations, you can implement a preview feature.
-This is supported for both VidSts and VidAuth (recommended for video-on-demand) playback.
+This is supported for both VidSts and VidAuth (recommended) playback.
 For configuration instructions, see Preview videos.

-After you configure the video preview feature, use the VidPlayerConfigGen interface's setPreviewTime method to set the player's preview duration.
-For example, if you use VidSts-based playback, the following sample code demonstrates this:
+After you configure the preview feature, use the setPreviewTime method of the VidPlayerConfigGen interface to set the preview duration.
+The following example uses the VidSts playback method:

 AVPVidStsSource *source = [[AVPVidStsSource alloc] init];